4di03/CompVisionProjects/content_based_image_retrieval/README.md

 Please see the maps in `distanceMetric.h` and `featureExtractor.h` to see what each feature and distance method map to.

-Running this commandwill output the top N matches to a folder of the name `tmp_output` in the `build` directory, where the images are indexed by their index in the ascending-sorted list of matches based on distance.
+Running this command will output the top and bottom N matches to a folder of the name `tmp_output` in the `build` directory, where the images will be indexed according to their position in the ascending-sorted list of matches based on distance.

 To compare the 4 key methods + the extension in the report for a given image, run :
 ```